Varanus yuwonoi

-The tricolor monitor (Varanus yuwonoi), also commonly known as the black-backed mangrove monitor or the black-backed monitor, is a species of monitor lizard in the blue-tailed monitor species complex.
+Varanus yuwonoi, the tricolor monitor, black-backed mangrove monitor or black-backed monitor, is a species of monitor lizard in the blue-tailed monitor species complex.
 The tricolor monitor is endemic to the island of Halmahera, in the Maluku Islands, Indonesia.

+A tricolor monitor (Varanus yuwonoi) being handled.

+Closeup of a tricolor monitor's face.

 Etymology

 The specific epithet, yuwonoi, is in honour of Indonesian herpetologist Frank Bambang Yuwono (born 1958).

 Taxonomy

 The tricolor monitor is a member of the blue-tailed monitor (Varanus doreanus) species complex, which includes species such as the blue-tailed monitor, Finsch's monitor, and the Mussau Island blue-tailed monitor.

 Description

 The fully mature size of tricolor monitors is currently unknown, owing to the great difficulty of observing this species.
 The largest individual recorded was 1.46 metres (4.79 feet) in total length (including tail) but was not fully grown.

 The species is strikingly colourful, with a bright blue tail and a yellow body.
 The tongue is also yellow, a shared characteristic of all species in the blue-tailed monitor species complex.
 The tail is heavily compressed and the teeth are proportionately very long compared to most monitors, even those which it is closely related to.